 - Program needs (5%)

-- Summer 2024 (dates and locations TBD) – Public film screenings of apprenticeship documentary and “graduation” celebration
+- Summer 2025 – Public film screenings of apprenticeship documentary and “graduation” celebration

 Requirements & Payment

 Teams accepted into the Virginia Folklife Apprenticeship Program must: